WardLordRuby/match_wire/README.md

 ![help][filter-help]

 ### Custom queries
-Filtering H2M servers is easy by adding your own arguments.
+Filtering Mw2 Remastered servers is easy by adding your own arguments.
 Any combination of filters is valid

 Examples:

   ```
   filter --team-size-max 6 --exclude trick shot
   ```
-  This query will filter all H2M servers to only include servers with a max team size of 6 and exclude all servers with trick or shot in their title.
+  This query will filter all Mw2 Remastered servers to only include servers with a max team size of 6 and exclude all servers with trick or shot in their title.
   ```
   filter --region na --player-min 2
   ```
-  This query will filter all H2M servers to only include servers hosted in North America and have a minimum number of connected players of 2, then save the filtered results to your favorites.json.
+  This query will filter all Mw2 Remastered servers to only include servers hosted in North America and have a minimum number of connected players of 2, then save the filtered results to your favorites.json.

 #### Tips:
-- After running the filter command make sure to have Filter Servers set to Favorites and Refresh to load the new favorite list (bottom right of the H2M server browser)
+- After running the filter command make sure to have Filter Servers set to Favorites and Refresh to load the new favorite list (bottom right of the server browser)
 - Argmuents can be shortened to a single character for example `--includes` can be shortened to `-i`
 - To add spaces to your search term surround it in quotations e.g. `filter -i "long search term"`